Your vision of where or who you want to be is the greatest asset you have.

 – Paul Arden

-You can become anyone you want to in the next five years.
+I truly believe that you can become anyone you want to be in the next five years.

 One of the most important lessons I’ve learned in all my personal development work I’ve done is that you are either growing or not growing.
 And by not growing, I mean stagnating (at best) or declining (at worst).

 Five years ago, I was practicing as an attorney.
 I had massive student loan debt.
 I didn’t have a blog or make any money online.
 I was single.
 No dogs, no kids.

 So I started listening to podcasts and reading books about money and personal development.

 Then, I decided to start a blog.